Miantonomoh: Biography

-The conflict with the Mohegans turned into a war in 1643.
+Conflict with the Mohegans turned into a war in 1643.
 Miantonomoh invaded Mohegan territory with nearly 1,000 warriors, but was defeated.
 Miantonomoh was slowed by his coat of heavy armor and was taken prisoner.
-Miantonomoh suggested an alliance against the colonists to the sachem of the Mohegans, Uncas, but instead, Uncas brought him to Hartford to seek advice concerning further action from the Colonial Commissioners at their first meeting.
+Miantonomoh suggested an alliance against the colonists to the Sachem of the Mohegans, Uncas, but instead, Uncas brought him to Hartford to seek advice concerning further action from the Colonial Commissioners at their first meeting.

 The commissioners of the United Colonies of New England, not knowing what to do, asked a committee of five clergymen from Boston, to whom his case was referred.
 Although Miantonomoh had made war with their consent, albeit from Gov. John Winthrop of the Massachusetts Bay colony who knew not much of the issues concerning the two Sachems, they suggested that he should be killed while admitting they had no authority to do so.
 Miantonomoh was taken back to Norwich, where he had been defeated, and killed with a tomahawk by Wawequa, the brother of Uncas.

 Family

-His younger brother Pessicus and Miantonomoh's son Canonchet were Narragansett sachems.
+His younger brother Pessicus and Miantonomoh's son Canonchet were Narragansett Sachems.
 A granddaughter, Minnetinka, was raised and educated by a Quaker or Dutch family after her mother died and her father was killed by the Mohegans.
 She married John Corey with her Christian name being Elizabeth.